RSS

 3 Do your homework before setting a price.

-The average buyer will look at six to ten homes at the same time they are looking at yours.
+The average buyer will view six to ten homes at the same time they view yours.
 That buyer will now have a basis for comparison.
 If your home does not compare favourably with others in the price range, buyers or realtors will not take your home seriously.
-A result can be that your home will sit on the market longer.
-Unfortunately, some buyers may think something is wrong with your home because it is still on the market.
+A result may be that your home sits on the market longer.
+Unfortunately, some buyers may assume there is something wrong with your home because it is still on the market.

 Homework Before Choosing a Selling Price